Purohit1999/P-1/README.md

 ![Image Alt]()

 ### Solved Bugs
+Flipping Card Not Working: Fixed an issue where the flipping card would not display the back content properly.
+Custom Modal Opacity Issue: Resolved a bug where the custom modal was not appearing with the correct opacity, affecting visibility.
+Accepting Number in Card Number: Corrected the input validation to ensure only numerical values are accepted in the card number field.
+Expiry Date Not Accepting Less Than Current Year: Fixed the validation logic to ensure that the expiry date cannot be set to a year earlier than the current year.

 I wanted to bring to your attention an ongoing issue related to my GitHub account that is affecting the visibility of my P-1 project.
 Despite having made 20 commits (please find the enclosed screenshot), the page is still not accessible to tutors, mentors, or yourself.
 This is the same issue we encountered when I initially submitted the project.

 During a recent tutoring session with Sara, we discussed this problem, and she suggested that I work from a new GitHub profile.
 Consequently, I transitioned my work from my previous profile (param155) to a new one (Purohit1999).
 Unfortunately, this means that the commits made under my old profile are not reflected on my new one.
 Additionally, I primarily use VS Code for my development work due to the slow performance of Gitpod, which significantly impacts my efficiency.

 It appears that there might be a configuration issue with my student account on the Code Institute platform.
 My mentor also believes that this is the case, as the project remains inaccessible despite being public.
-I kindly request that you liaise with the appropriate team at Code Institute to resolve this matter, as I have invested a considerable amount of time in ensuring that my P-1 project is both attractive and responsive.
+I kindly request that you liaise with the appropriate team at Code Institute to resolve this matter, as I have invested a considerable amount of time in ensuring that my P-1-2 project is both attractive and responsive.
 ![Image Alt]()
 - **Custom Modal Opacity Issue**: Fixed by adjusting CSS properties.
 - **Footer Social Media Not Centered**: `justify-content: center;` applied.
   ![Image Alt]()

 ### Unit Testing
-- **JavaScript Functions**: Ensured all custom scripts work as expected.
+JavaScript Functions: Ensured all custom scripts work as expected, particularly the random reference number generation and smooth scroll functions.

 ### Further Testing
 - **Usability Testing**: Conduct tests to ensure ease of navigation, especially for first-time visitors.